Ryanmugo/EmployeePerformance/README.md

     | avg_training_score| FLOAT     | NO       |

-  # Creating SQL DATABASE AND VIEW
+ # CREATING SQL DATABASE AND VIEW

   ```sql
   -- SQL QUERY CREATION OF DATABASE AND USING IT